nutratech/cli/README.rst

 Command line tools for interacting with government food database, and analyzing your health trends.
 The ``SR28`` database includes data for over 8500 foods and 180 nutrients.
+You can customize it with extensions and data mapping rules, built on top.

 *Requires:*